SAP-samples/teched2023-AD263/exercises/ex3/README.md

 # Exercise 3 - Configure Integration with External Ticket Management System from Cloud ALM

+SAP Cloud ALM does not offer a build-in Incident Management functionality.
+To enable collaboration a 3rd party incident management tool can be integrated with Cloud ALM.
+The complete step-by-step documentation is available at <https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/intelligent-event-processing/integration-ticket-systems.html>.
+The following steps explain how to connect the demo application in your BTP CF account as incident management tool.

 ## Create Destination to your Incident Management Ticket System

 ### Logon to BTP Cockpit subaccount where your SAP Cloud ALM is deployed